hapijs/hapi/Readme.md

 - _'next'_ is the callback function the method **must** call upon completion to return control over to the router.

 The extension points are:
 - `onRequest` - called upon new requests before any router processing.
-Calls to _request.setUrl()_ will impact how the request is router and can be used for rewrite rules.
+The _'request'_ object passed to the `onRequest` functions is decorated with the _'setUrl(url)'_ and _'setMethod(verb)' methods.
+Calls to these methods will impact how the request is router and can be used for rewrite rules.
 - `onPreHandler` - called after request passes validation and body parsing, before the request handler.
 - `onPostHandler` - called after the request handler, before sending the response.
 - `onPostRoute` - called after the response was sent.